 NYU Researchers Uncover Privacy Flaw that Reveals eBay Purchases

-Researchers at the New York University Polytechnic School of Engineering and NYU Shanghai discovered a privacy flaw that allows site visitors to view a buyer’s complete purchase history—including sensitive items like gun accessories and at-home medical tests for pregnancy or HIV.
+Researchers at the New York University Tandon School of Engineering and NYU Shanghai discovered a privacy flaw that allows site visitors to view a buyer’s complete purchase history—including sensitive items like gun accessories and at-home medical tests for pregnancy or HIV.
 Keith W. Ross, dean of engineering and computer science at NYU Shanghai and the Leonard J. Shustek Professor of Computer Science and Engineering at the NYU School of Engineering, presented a paper at the Privacy Enhancing Technology Symposium in Amsterdam.
 Co-authored with doctoral candidate Tehila Minkus, they revealed a substantial privacy loophole in the eBay marketplace, which could possibly be used for the exploitation of buyers.

 Method of Optimizing Digital History Wins Best Paper Award

-This September, research on persistence by three members of the NYU Polytechnic School of Engineering Computer Science and Engineering faculty will receive the best paper award at the European Symposium on Algorithms in Wroclaw, Poland.
+This September, research on persistence by three members of the NYU Tandon School of Engineering Computer Science and Engineering faculty will receive the best paper award at the European Symposium on Algorithms in Wroclaw, Poland.
 Professor John Iacono, Postdoctoral Teaching Fellow Özgür Özkan, and Postdoctoral Researcher Pooya Davoodi authored the paper, along with Jeremy Fineman of Georgetown University.
 The European Association for Theoretical Computer Science (EATCS) chose their paper, Cache-Oblivious Persistence, from more than 250 submissions to the symposium.

 Student Co-Authors Research on the Protein Universe